 CHEM 311.
 Organic Qualitative Analysis - A course in the standard methods of identification of organic compounds.
 Prerequisite: CHEM 302 or concurrent enrollment.
-Offered spring term even years.
+Offered as needed.
 Four semester hours.

 CHEM 401.
 Physical Chemistry - The study of the Laws of Thermodynamics, electrochemistry, and chemical kinetics.
 Prerequisites: CHEM 302, PHYS 204, and MATH 211 and 212.
 Offered fall term even years.
 Four semester hours.